SimranBoparai/credit-risk-classification/README.md

 Summary:

-The logistic regression model performed well in predicting the loan status, especially for healthy loans with perfect precision and recall With a high f1-score for both classes it illustrated the overall prediction to be well-balanced The confusion matrix highlighted that the model misclassified 32 actual high-risk loans as healthy loans and 86 healthy loans as high-risk Although the number of misclassifications for both classes is low, there is room for improvement.The better-performing model is the logistic regression which gives a 99% accuracy with no misclassified loan status.
-Since the company wants to identify high-risk loans, reducing false positives for high-risk loans would help improve the overall performance of the model.
+The logistic regression model did a great job at predicting loan status, especially for healthy loans, where it was perfect in identifying them with no mistakes.
+It also had high F1-scores for both healthy and high-risk loans, showing that the model's overall predictions were balanced.

+From the confusion matrix, we can see that the model incorrectly predicted 32 high-risk loans as healthy and 86 healthy loans as high-risk.
+Although these misclassifications are small, there's still room for improvement.

+The model's overall accuracy was 99%, which is excellent, but since the company is focused on finding high-risk loans, improving the model's ability to reduce false positives (wrongly labeling healthy loans as high-risk) would make it even better.

 # Split and Train Data Code Example